Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 Seaventures' rehabilitated oil rig, about 0.6 miles (one kilometer) from the Malaysian island of Mabul in East Borneo, serves as a hotel for adventure seekers.

-The platform stands on its legs 33 feet (10 meters) above the water, offering fantastic views of the Celebes Sea.
+The platform stands on 33 feet (10 meters) long legs above the water, offering fantastic views of the Celebes Sea.

 Even though the structure still screams its industrial heritage, "onboard," you will find high-speed wifi, airconditioned bedrooms, and even a gaming room.

-Slightly confusing and definitely very unusual, The Cubehouse must have required a lot of custom furniture, but it looks surprisingly homely and welcoming inside.
+Although slightly confusing and definitely very unusual, The Cubehouse must have required a lot of custom furniture.
+However, it looks surprisingly homely and welcoming inside.

-The cubes are tilted and sit on hexagon-shaped pole structures.
-The cubes contain the living areas, which are split into three levels.
+The cubes, which are tilted and sit on hexagon-shaped pole structures, contain the living areas, which are split into three levels.

 The triangle-shaped lower level contains the living area.
 The windows on this level open onto the environment below due to the slope of the tilted cube.

-The middle level contains the sleeping area and a bathroom, while the top level, also in a triangular shape, is used as either an extra bedroom or a living space.
+The middle level contains the sleeping area and a bathroom, while the top level, also triangular, is used as either an extra bedroom or a living space.

 The top level provides an excellent view since the room is a three-sided pyramid with windows all around.

-Still, in reality, it's only five miles (eight kilometers) from Manaus - the capital and largest city of the Brazilian state of Amazonas.
+Still, it's only five miles (eight kilometers) from Manaus, the capital and largest city of the Brazilian state of Amazonas.

-In addition, the hotel can arrange a wide array of activities, including bird-watching, canoe trips, and ritual performances by the native tribes.
+The on-site restaurant serves local cuisine, and you can also enjoy snacks and drinks while lounging by the outdoor swimming pool.
+The hotel can also arrange a wide array of activities, including bird-watching, canoe trips, and ritual performances by the native tribes.

 Is it a hotel or a time machine straight out of a science fiction film?
 It could easily be the latter since Hotel Jested offers retro and future-forward rooms.

-The iconic structure is the masterwork of the famous Czechoslovak architect Karel Hubacek.
-Hotel Jested was completed in 1973 in the Jizera Mountains.
+The iconic structure, Hotel Jested, was completed in 1973 in the Jizera Mountains.
+It is the masterwork of the famous Czechoslovak architect Karel Hubacek.

 Dennis and Frances had been carving wooden dogs for many years before creating their most enormous artwork – Dog Bark Park Inn.

-The sailing ship has stuck on the frozen waters of Spitsbergen several times during its hundred-year-long service, so be ready for an adventure of a lifetime!
+The sailing ship has been stuck on the frozen waters of Spitsbergen several times during its hundred-year-long service, so be ready for the adventure of a lifetime!

-Finally, in 1991, the boat got Dutch owners who upgraded it, turned it into an expedition ship, and named it Noorderlicht (Dutch for Northern Lights).
+Finally, in 1991, the boat was purchased by Dutch owners, who upgraded it, turned it into an expedition ship, and named it Noorderlicht (Dutch for Northern Lights).
+Today, tourists from around the world regularly board the boat in its ten cabins and sail to Svalbard during the summer season (April through October).

 Furnished in traditional Japanese style, it feels like stepping back in time.
 Most rooms are equipped with modern electronics, but the oldest rooms appear just as they did when the ryokan first opened.